getindata/kedro-kubeflow/docs/source/03_getting_started/01_quickstart.md

 ## Preprequisites

 The quickstart assumes user have access to Kubeflow Pipelines deployment.
-Pipelines can be dedployed on any Kubernetes cluster, including [local cluster](https://www.kubeflow.org/docs/pipelines/installation/localcluster-deployment/).
+Pipelines can be deployed on any Kubernetes cluster, including [local cluster](https://www.kubeflow.org/docs/pipelines/installation/localcluster-deployment/).

 ## Install the toy project with Kubeflow Pipelines support